pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

   - **Decrease the model size** ​(such as number of neurons/layers): **Use with caution**.
 This technique could decrease variance, while possibly increasing bias.
 However, I don’t recommend this technique for addressing variance.
 Adding regularization usually gives better classification performance.
 The advantage of reducing the model size is reducing your computational cost and thus speeding up how quickly you can train models.
 If speeding up model training is useful, then by all means consider decreasing the model size.
 But if your goal is to reduce variance, and you are not concerned about the computational cost, consider adding regularization instead.

-Here are two additional tactics, repeated from addressing bias:

-  - **Modify input features based on insights from error analysis​**: Say your error analysis inspires you to create additional features that help the algorithm to eliminate a particular category of errors.
-These new features could help with both bias and variance.
-In theory, adding more features could increase the variance; but if you find this to be the case, then use regularization, which will usually eliminate the increase in variance.

   - **Modify model architecture​** (such as neural network architecture) so that it is more suitable for your problem: This technique can affect both bias and variance.

 ## Learning curves